How our Pottery Classes work

 Other things to note.

-We do not offer casual classes, usual enrolment is by the term.
+We do not offer casual classes, usual enrolment is by the term and block.

 Fees are for the term of your weekly class (same time slot) for the term.